What is Power of Choice?

 Through My Account, you’ll be able to view your usage, making it much easier for you to monitor and manage your electricity use.
-If you haven’t already signed up to My Account, go to energyaustralia.com.au/myaccount.
+If you haven’t already signed up, you can register for My Account online.

 What’s smart about smart meters?

 Smart meters with remote communications enabled offer many benefits, including:

 - remote readings, removing the need for onsite meter reads

 - remote connection and disconnection, making it easier and more efficient to move properties